 This isn't gonna [hurt a bit.]
 Just a little stick.
 Ready?
 1...2...3.
 There you [go.]
 All do[ne].

 Pairs of fruit were added to the water fountains in Delfino Plaza in the international versions, likely to make feeding Yoshi more convenient.
 Pineapples were put in the fountain by the Bianco Hills entrance, and papayas were put in the fountain by the Noki Bay entrance.

-If the player collects 99 coins on the main plaza, and then one more coin on the secret level "Red Coin Field", the game will freeze on the Japanese version; this happens because there is no spawn point for the 100-coin Shine Sprite in this level.
-Despite the absence of Yellow Coins in this level, Pokey releases some coins when they're sprayed into a wall.
-A spawn point for the Shine Sprite was added in the international versions.
-The shine that is spawned counts as the 100-coin shine for Delfino Plaza.
+If the player collects 99 coins on the main plaza, and then one more coin on the secret level "Red Coin Field", the game will freeze in the Japanese version; this happens because there is no spawn point for the 100-coin Shine Sprite in this level.
+Despite the absence of Yellow coins in this level, Pokeys release some coins when they're sprayed into a wall.
+A spawn point for the Shine Sprite was added in the international versions, and counts as the 100-coin Shine for Delfino Plaza.

 When Mario loses a life in the Japanese version, the text says "Miss!"
-In the US and EU versions, it says "Too bad!" instead.
+In the international versions, it says "Too bad!" instead.

 The text that appears when Mario collects a Shine Sprite says "Shine get!" in the Japanese version.
 In the international versions, the "get" was removed to fix the awkward grammar.